 Youll also want to take into account any regular sidewalk counseling presence at the facility, to ensure your event does not disrupt this life-saving outreach.

 To make your Jericho March more visually appealing and inspire your volunteers, you can make your own Jericho banner, like the ones depicted in the photos on this page.
 Some groups will use multiple banners, having a group process behind each one.
 Get your Jericho banner instructions here [PDF].

 Use “battalions” for a large crowd

 If you have a very large crowd, larger than one hundred people or so, you may wish to lead people around the block in “battalions” or “waves” of people.
 This is especially important if you have to cross streets along your route, as a very large crowd crossing streets can cause traffic problems.

 Designate battalion leaders, ideally carrying a banner or some other kind of standard, to lead the crowd in smaller groups around the block.
 Be sure to provide each battalion with any prayer or song materials you have as they leave.

 If using a battalion approach, you may wish to only circle the block once instead of seven times as the multiple waves will have a similar effect.

 As each wave returns, encourage them to stay until all the waves are complete so that you can all join together in a closing prayer or song.

-What if there is no way to circle Planned Parenthood?
+What if there is no way to circle the abortion facility?

-It may be the case that there is no convenient route for circling the block on which your Planned Parenthood is located.
-In such a case, you may wish to map an alternate route in the area, starting and ending at Planned Parenthood.
+It may be the case that there is no convenient route for circling the block on which your abortion facility is located.
+In such a case, you may wish to map an alternate route in the area, starting and ending at the abortion facility.
 If youre having difficulty with this, contact the Pro-Life Action League for help.